-To start, a quiche and a frittata have similarities, however, they are not the same thing.
+To start, this quiche recipe and my frittata recipe have similarities, however, they are not the same thing.
 Although they are both egg-based, there are a few subtle things that make a frittata different from quiche and it's not just that one has a crust and the other doesn't.

 What is a Quiche?